-- Please try out a version of the New Year Plant Hunt app, developed for us by colleagues at the Biological Records Centre/Centre for Ecology & Hydrology, which we are trialling for the first time this year.
+- The New Year Plant Hunt app was developed for us in 2016 by BSBI Database Officer Tom Humphrey with colleagues at the Biological Records Centre/Centre for Ecology & Hydrology.

 - If you'd rather enter your records once you get home, here is a version for your PC.
 No download required, just register, click, enter details and send.

-- Records and images submitted via the app, once verified, will appear on this new webpage.
+- Records and images submitted via the app, once verified, will appear on our New Year Plant Hunt website.

 - We hope you will be able to use one of the methods above for sending in your records.
-The New Year Plant Hunt has become so popular with botanists of all ages and at all skill levels that we needed to find a quicker way to process records this year.
+The New Year Plant Hunt has become so popular with botanists of all ages and at all skill levels that we needed to find a quicker way to process records.

-- If you really don't want to use the app, you can still send us a list or spreadsheet, but such records will have to be inputted manually by our volunteers - this will take longer and will delay the release of this year's results.
+- If you really can't use the app, you can still send us a list or spreadsheet, but all such records will have to be inputted manually by our volunteers - this will take much longer and will delay the release of this year's results.
 So please try to use a version of the app if you possibly can.

 - You can also post your finds on the BSBI Facebook pages for UK and Ireland.